How to drive in snow and ice safely - according to the police

 "Before you set out always check your route, making sure you listen for real-time weather warnings and traffic information, and are prepared to change or delay your journey dependant on advice being given.
 Let somebody know where you are going and the route you are intending to take, too."

-The force has created a guide for drivers to help make sure that everyone is driving as safely as possible during the winter months.
+The force has created a guide for drivers to help make sure that everyone is driving as safely as possible in the snow.

-Meanwhile, Staffordshire Police has warned motorists to ensure that they are aware of the law before setting off in snow or ice to avoid committing an offence which could be dangerous.
+Meanwhile, Staffordshire Police have warned motorists to ensure that they are aware of the law before setting off in snow or ice to avoid committing an offence which could be dangerous.

 Rule 229 of the Highway Code states that, before you set off: